Firas220890/backend-docker-setup/README.md

-# Magento 2.4.x Docker + MailHog + Multiple Website + Blackfire + Redis/Redisinsight + Elasticsearch + Rabbitmq

-Docker based Magento local dev environment:
+**Docker based Magento local dev environment:**

 Magento 2.4.3, Nginx 1.18, PHP 7.4-fpm-buster, Mariadb 10.4, Xdebug(Phpstorm), Redis/Redisinsight, Elasticsearch, Rabbitmq, Mariadb, Phpmyadmin, Varnish.

-Usage:
+**Usage**:

 This configuration is intended to be used as a Docker-based local development environment for Magento 2.4.3.

-Prerequisites:
+**Prerequisites:**

 This setup assumes you are running Docker on a computer with at least 6GB of RAM allocated to Docker, a dual-core, and an SSD hard drive.
 Download & Install Docker Desktop.

-This configuration has been tested on Mac Intel chip.
+_This configuration has been tested on Mac Intel chip only._

-For mac with M1 chip kindly add the below line for each image as below in services in docker-compose.yml file
+For mac with **M1 chip** kindly add the below line for each image as below in services in docker-compose.yml file

 Reference image link: https://ibb.co/7Jn1DrX

-* platform: linux/x86_64

-Configuration Steps:
+`platform: linux/x86_64`

+**Configuration Steps for Docker:**

-Step 1: Create folder for the project and git clone docker-backend-setup repository by using link https://github.com/Firas220890/backend-docker-setup.git
+Step 1: Create folder for the project and git clone **backend-docker-setup** repository by clicking https://github.com/Firas220890/backend-docker-setup.git

-Step 2: Navigate to docker-backend-setup, it consist of a folder magento24 where our magento instance will be configured at the later stage and build the docker images.
+Step 2: Navigate to **backend-docker-setup**, it consist of a folder named **magento24** where our magento instance will be configured at the later stage.

+Step 3: Build docker images by running the below cli from terminal

-  * docker-compose up --build -d
+`docker-compose up --build -d`

-Step 3: To view the running docker containers use docker ps on the terminal.
+Step 4: To view the running docker containers execute `docker ps` on the terminal.

 Reference image: https://ibb.co/8jgj7hx

+_At this stage your all the required services to run Magento should be successfully installed and started._

+**Steps to install Magento:**

+Step 1: Navigate to folder **backend-docker-setup** if not already in it.

+Step 2: Execute below command to navigate to php instance of the docker

+`docker exec -it php bash`
+Once the above command is executed you will be navigated to docker environment as below:

+`/var/www/html#`

+Run below commands to navigate to our directory where magento will be installed:

+`cd ..` - To go one step previous directory
+`cd magento24` - Navigate to magento24 directory here our Magento will be installed in next steps.

-Step 4: Execute below command to install the fresh Magento project
+Step 3: Execute below command to install the fresh Magento in **magento24** directory

-run composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition=2.4.3-p1 .
+run `composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition=2.4.3-p1 .`

-The above will download Magento 2.4.3-p1 in root directory which is magento24 Install M2 by via CLI bin/magento setup:install \
+The above will download Magento 2.4.3-p1 in root directory which is magento24

+Install Magento 2 via CLI to do so run the below command

+`bin/magento setup:install \
 --db-host=mariadb \
 --db-name=mage24_db \
 --db-user=mage24_user \